 Even though I’ve been told that mussels are only in season in months that end in “r,” I couldn’t visit Brussels without having some meaty mollusks!
 I’m not sure that I believe all this “season” stuff because my gigantic order of mussels at L’Ultime Atome (another restaurant in Matogne) was excellent.
 Each one was plump and juicy, and there wasn’t an unopened shell or grain of sand in the bunch.

-On our final morning in Brussels, we enjoyed leisurely cappuccinos at Cafe Sablon before heading across the street to Notre-Dame du Sablon, a Gothic church once frequented by nobility.
+On my final morning in Brussels, I enjoyed leisurely cappuccinos at Cafe Sablon before heading across the street to Notre-Dame du Sablon, a Gothic church once frequented by nobility.
 The adjacent garden, Place du Petit Sablon, is also worth a gander for its peaceful atmosphere and interesting bronze statues representing medieval guilds.